 “(27) Failing to provide to any customer a General Price List, Casket Price List, or an Outer Burial Container Price List that meets the requirements of the Funeral Industry Practices Rules of the Federal Trade Commission (16 C.F.R. § 453 et seq);

-“(28) Failing to clearly and conspicuously post the Funeral Bill of Rights, as specified in section 4a of the District of Columbia Funeral Services Regulatory Act of 1984, passed on 2nd reading on April 21, 2020 (Enrolled version of Bill 23-734), on any website maintained by the applicant or licensee; or
+“(28) Failing to clearly and conspicuously post the Funeral Bill of Rights, as specified in section 4a of the District of Columbia Funeral Services Regulatory Act of 1984, as introduced on May XX, 2020 (Bill 23-XXX), on any website maintained by the applicant or licensee; or

-“(29) Failing to provide to any customer the Funeral Bill of Rights, as specified in section 4a of the District of Columbia Funeral Services Regulatory Act of 1984, passed on 2nd reading on April 21, 2020 (Enrolled version of Bill 23-734), during an initial meeting to discuss or make arrangements for the purchase of funeral goods or services.”.
+“(29) Failing to provide to any customer the Funeral Bill of Rights, as specified in section 4a of the District of Columbia Funeral Services Regulatory Act of 1984, as introduced on May XX, 2020 (Bill 23-XXX), during an initial meeting to discuss or make arrangements for the purchase of funeral goods or services.”.

 (2) Section 3110 (17 DCMR § 3110) is amended by adding a new subsection 3110.9 to read as follows:

-“3110.9 A funeral services establishment shall keep and retain records documenting any required disclosures to consumers, including disclosure of its General Price List, Casket Price List, an Outer Burial Container Price List, and the Funeral Bill of Rights signed by the consumer, as specified in section 4a of the District of Columbia Funeral Services Regulatory Act of 1984, passed on 2nd reading on April 21, 2020 (Enrolled version of Bill 23-734), after the completion or termination of a funeral contract.”.
+“3110.9 A funeral services establishment shall keep and retain records documenting any required disclosures to consumers, including disclosure of its General Price List, Casket Price List, an Outer Burial Container Price List, and the Funeral Bill of Rights signed by the consumer, as specified in section 4a of the District of Columbia Funeral Services Regulatory Act of 1984, as introduced on May XX, 2020 (Bill 23-XXX), after the completion or termination of a funeral contract.”.

 Sec.
 303. Debt collection.